ankushs92/Browscap4j/README.md

 I have written a detailed blog post on how to use browscap4j with Spring Boot.
 You can read the tutorial [here](http://ankushs92.github.io/libraries/2016/05/12/browscap4j.html) and get the Spring-Boot-browscap4j app [here](https://github.com/ankushs92/Spring-Boot-browscap4j) .

 #Performance
 Performance testing was done on Macbook Pro,8 GM Ram , i5 2nd gen with SSD.
-Performance is pretty  decent!
-Once you warm up the JVM for some time, the best case for resolving a user agent is about 20 ms ,the worst being 130-140 ms.
+The performance is decent.
+I'm currently on a much faster solution.
+The best case for resolving a user agent is about 20 ms ,the worst being 130-140 ms.
-However,most Strings are resolved around the 70-100ms mark.This is when parallel processing is enabled.Expect more processing time for serial stream processing.
+However, most Strings are resolved around the 70-100ms mark.
-That is a considerable performance improvement ,considering that the same program written using the data structures in Python takes ~ 7-10 sec (best case) to resolve a user agent String.

 #Testing
 This part is a bit tricky.
 With the guys at Browscap updating the csv file every now and then ,it is impossible for the tests written for a particular version of the file to be valid for the next version.